jflashman/N0l3Ware/README.md

 	N0l3Ware is a final group project for COP4090L, Software Engineering Capstone.
 	Group member contributions can be seen in the course documentation provided below.
-	Our goal in this project was to recreate some of the environment and features of CyberChef to gain a greater understanding of frontend/backend integration, API usage, and security algoriths and methodology.
+	Our goal in this project was to recreate some of the environment and features of CyberChef to gain a greater understanding of frontend/backend integration, API usage, and security algorithms.

 	Language: Python3
 	Framework: Flask/React